hyperledger/fabric-ca/docs/source/users-guide.rst

 A word on file paths
 --------------------
-All the properties in the Fabric CA server and client configuration file, that specify file names support both relative and absolute paths.
+All the properties in the Fabric CA server and client configuration file that specify file names support both relative and absolute paths.
 Relative paths are relative to the config directory, where the configuration file is located.
 For example, if the config directory is